Point & Shoot Cams for Less than $200 Bucks

 - 3″ LCD display with a resolution of 461k-dots

 - Full HD videos with maximum 30 fps

 The Canon ELPH 360 HS replaces the older ELPH 350 HS that we reviewed last year.
 The ELPH 360’s price dropped a shade this year and it now qualifies to be in this list and therefore replace the older camera.
 For all practical purposes, though, these two cameras are identical.

-So you continue to shoot with the same 20.2 megapixel 1/2.3″ CMOS sensor and a maximum ISO sensitivity of 3200.
+So you continue to shoot with the same 20.2 megapixels 1/2.3″ CMOS sensor and a maximum ISO sensitivity of 3200.
 I wouldn’t recommend pushing the ISO too much though because the small sensor struggles in low light conditions producing a lot of noise.

 Also, this is an all-round camera (within its limits), shooting decent stills (in good light) and crisp full HD videos at a frame rate of 30 fps.
-It has an intelligent Image Stabilization system.
+It has an Intelligent Image Stabilization system.

-A continuous shooting speed of 7.2 fps would give you a decent burst of stills to choose from when shooting fast action or sports photos.
+Continuous shooting speed of 7.2 fps would give you a decent burst of stills to choose from when shooting fast action or sports photos.
 One of the best point and shoot camera under $200.